Bree Timmins: Storylines

-Bree won a national spelling bee in 2005 and was the winner of A$15,000 cash prize.
-She offered the money to her mother, Janelle (played by Nell Feeney), because the family was in debt at the time, but Janelle decided that the family should all get jobs and that Bree was entitled to the money she had won.

-Bree re-wrote most of Janelle's first novel The Bogan's Tipped Hair and this was disclosed by Janelle in an (fictional) episode of Rove Live, a real television talk show aired on Network Ten, the same network that Neighbours is aired on.
+Bree wins a national spelling bee in 2005 and is the winner of an A$15,000 cash prize.
+She offers the money to her mother, Janelle (Nell Feeney) because the family was in debt at the time, but Janelle decides that the family should all get jobs and that Bree is entitled to the money she had won.
+Bree rewrites most of Janelle's first novel The Bogan's Tipped Hair and this is disclosed by Janelle in a (fictional) episode of Rove Live, a real television talk show aired on Network Ten, the same network that Neighbours is aired on.

-In 2006 it was discovered during a science project that she is not the biological daughter of Janelle or Kim Timmins (Brett Swain).
-The midwife who took care of Bree at the hospital revealed that Bree was switched at birth accidentally because she didn't write out the ID tags leading to Bree wanting to find her real family.
-Bree's search for her real family was kept hidden from her non-biological parents because of what they might have thought, but when Janelle found out about the search, she was supportive.
-Bree's search ended abruptly when she received a letter from her biological parents telling her to stop searching for them; they do not want to know her.

-Lately, she has decided that since she does not know her birth parents, she has no real identity.
-Consequentially, she has tried a range of new looks, including Paris Hilton, and most recently, Gothic.
-Her on-and-off boyfriend, Zeke Kinski (Matthew Werkmeister), tried to keep up with her new looks in an effort to impress her.
+In 2006, it is discovered during a science project that she is not the biological daughter of Janelle and Kim Timmins (Brett Swain), who she believed were her birth parents.
+The midwife who took care of Bree at the hospital reveals that Bree was switched at birth accidentally because she didn't write out the ID tags.
+Bree begins searching for her biological family but hides this from her non-biological family due to her worries about what they might feel.
+Janelle is supportive when she finds out about the search.
+Bree's search ends abruptly when she receives a letter from her biological parents telling her to stop searching for them, stating that they do not want to know her.
+Bree believes that since she does not know her birth parents, she has no real identity.
+Consequentially, she tries out a range of new looks, including Paris Hilton and Gothic looks.
+Her on-off boyfriend, Zeke Kinski (Matthew Werkmeister), tries to keep up with her new looks to impress her.